 Narcan is not solely used on those with SUD.
 Did you know it would also be used to save the life of an elderly woman recovering from hip surgery, who accidentally ingested too much of her pain medication?
 Or a toddler who curiously swallowed a few pain pills that his parent left unsecured?
 It does not matter why or how you consumed the opioid.
 It only matters that you overdosed, and need resuscitation that naloxone can provide.

-We can compare the administration of Narcan to the use of an automated external defibrillator (AED).
+We can compare the administration of New Hampshire Narcan to the use of an automated external defibrillator (AED).
 An AED is a portable medical device that delivers an electric shock to the heart to stop an irregular heartbeat, and allows the heart to return to a normal rhythm after cardiac arrest.
 As with Narcan, a medical professional or trained layperson is able to use an AED to resuscitate someone in cardiac arrest.
 But this is not treatment for heart disease.
 It’s a life-saving measure that gives someone a chance to seek medical treatment for her disease.

 Second, Narcan is not free.
 Depending on your insurance, you may be able to obtain Narcan at your pharmacy at no copayment.
 Although you are not taking money out of your wallet to cover the cost, someone is.
 In this case, your insurance provider.
 You may also obtain Narcan at no charge from various public health advocacy groups, who are able to offer this medication thanks to the receipt of a grant from a private foundation or publicly-funded organization.
 First responders who use Narcan include the charge on their bill to the patient or her insurance.
 In any case, someone is covering the cost.